arlyon/async-stripe/README.md

 This is compatible with all currently supported versions of Stripe's client-side libraries including https://js.stripe.com/v2/ and https://js.stripe.com/v3/.

+## API Version
+The 0.12.x version of the crate uses the `2019-09-09` version of the Stripe API.

 ## Usage

 Put this in your `Cargo.toml`: